 2. Speech Therapy

-Speech therapy used to be about lisps and stutters, but today it's indispensable for kids on the autism spectrum.
-These youngsters often struggle with not only articulation issues but social communication as well.
+Speech therapy used to be about helping kids overcome lisps and stutters.
+Today, though, it's indispensable for kids on the autism spectrum who struggle with articulation issues as well as social communication.
 This affects their ability to make friends, get along with classmates, and feel good about themselves at school, home, and the community.
 Inclusion alone will not help them make the necessary progress.
 Instead, they need to work with a speech pathologist one-on-one or in a small group.

-Social communication involves all the ways we convey and receive information in our day-to-day interactions with people.
-It includes both verbal and non-verbal forms of communicating.
-Children on the spectrum often struggle with basics such as sustaining eye contact during conversation, reading facial expressions and body language, and maintaining a give-and-take discussion.
+Social communication involves all the ways we convey and receive information in our day-to-day engagements with people.
+It includes both verbal and non-verbal forms of interacting.
+Children on the spectrum often struggle with basics such as sustaining eye contact when speaking and listening, reading facial expressions, interpreting body language, and maintaining a give-and-take conversation.

-Let's look at how speech therapy can help at an elementary school.
-Mrs. Marquez, a speech therapist, noticed some fourth and fifth graders with autism were becoming social outcasts—eating alone in the cafeteria, sitting on the benches at recess, and not getting invited to classmates' birthday parties.
+An example of speech therapy at elementary school is the Lunch Bunch.
+Mrs. Marquez, the school's speech therapist, noticed some fourth and fifth graders with autism were becoming social outcasts: eating alone in the cafeteria, sitting on the benches at recess, and not getting invited to classmates' birthday parties.
 Having worked with these same kids on articulation issues when they were younger, she was determined to see them succeed.
 She wanted to build their conversational skills before they headed off to middle school and became easy targets for bullies.